Powered by AppSignal & Oban Pro

 Rainbow

-Now use the above functions.
+Now we can use the above functions with our Strip.
 We can run the functions by spawning a new thread.
 This allows to also see what happens if another thread works in parallel.
-Here we create a rainbow effect that will be send with an changing offset so that the rainbow rotates through the LEDs
+Here we create a rainbow effect that will be send with a changing offset so that the rainbow rotates through the LEDs

 Gradient